Venil029/Nobel-Numbat/README.md

 https://flask.palletsprojects.com/en/stable/tutorial/

 # Instructions
-1. Download FLASK
+1. Download FLASK.
-2. Active the environment with the .venv directory
+2. Active the environment with the .venv directory.
-3. Download the Templates, BackEnd and static files as this is needed to run the webiste
+3. Download the Templates, BackEnd and static files as this is needed to run the webiste.
-4. The app.py file contains the necessary code to route the app
+4. The app.py file contains the necessary code to route the app.
-5. Download the Instance file and run the software as this will provide you with the SQL database needed to intergrate into the webiste
+5. Download the Instance file and run the software as this will provide you with the SQL database needed to intergrate into the webisite.
-6. use 'flask --app flaskr run --debug' to run the code on ternimal
+6. use 'flask --app flaskr run --debug' to run the code on ternimal.